-If Matisyahu Jerusalem and rap, and Matisyahu lyrics from Psalms and Matthew Wilder, sound like a weird combination, that’s because Matisyahu is a unique character – a Chassidic Jew, long beard, ear locks and all, who sounds like a combo of the Ska/punk band Sublime and Jamaican reggae artist Barrington Levi.
+If Matisyahu, Jerusalem, and rap, and Matisyahu lyrics from Psalms and Matthew Wilder, sound like a weird combination, that’s because Matisyahu is a unique character – a once-upon Chassidic Jew, who used to sport a long beard, ear locks and all, and sounds like a combo of Ska/punk and reggae.

 If you’ve only heard Matisyahu – without seeing him – you might be forgiven for thinking you’re listening to a Jamaican rapper.
 But upon closer listening, and paying attention to his lyrics, the Jewish philosophy that inspires his songwriting becomes obvious.

 The Pennsylvania native spent his youth as a Phish groupie, following the band’s concert tours.
 Somehow, he ended up in Israel for a summer that changed his life.
-Matisyahu decided to return to his Jewish roots and eventually become a Lubavitcher Chasid (although rumor has it he may be leaning more toward the Karlin Chassidus sect these days.)
+Matisyahu decided to return to his Jewish roots and eventually become a Lubavitcher Chasid (although he seems to have left the group and his religious beliefs are more private these days.)

 To be honest, I like almost any kind of music – and I love reggae – but for some reason I can’t stand rap.
 All I'd been hearing was he was a cool rapper, so I didn’t expect to like Matisyahu’s music much.
 When I first heard the Matisyahu Jerusalem song, I though, wait a minute ... the guy's into reggae all the way!

 No wonder everyone was talking about him – he’s played with Phish and as a supporting act for Sting in Israel and even earned himself a Grammy nomination.
 And the fact that he does all this as an openly practicing Chassidic Jew, who won’t perform on the Sabbath or Jewish holidays, is pretty impressive.